 Sunday, 17 December, 5pm

 Ticket bookings opening soon!

 CAST: Katherine Berry, Monica Engel, Colin Giles, Michael Ubrihien, James Scott, Hayden Splitt.

 James Scott - Actor/Director

 James Scott has over 20 years’ experience as a performer, director and actor-trainer.
 He first trained at the Actor's College of Theatre and Television in Sydney, and later completed a Master of Arts Practice in acting with Charles Sturt University.
 Some of his favourite roles include Langley in Lies, Love & Hitler (2010, 2014), John Proctor in The Crucible (2004), Chopin in A Longing Heart (2010-11) and Vladimir in Waiting for Godot (2000).
 Recent screen credits include Muse (2011) and the award-winning Blue World Order (2012).
 Over the years, James has directed numerous stage productions, including Macbeth (2014), Secrets Every Smart Traveller Should Know (2013), Love 11 (2012) and After Dinner Suites (2011) for CADA Studio Productions.
 He has also used his talents in radio broadcasting, comedy, and a range of corporate work.

 Katherine Berry - Actor

 Katherine Berry holds a Diploma of Musical Theatre from Canberra Academy of Dramatic Art.
 She has fourteen years' experience as a dancer and vocalist, performing in Sydney and Canberra.
-She recently appeared in the premiere of an original musical, 'The Last Time, Anything Goes, and Sweeney Todd.
+Her stage credits include The Last Time, Anything Goes, and Sweeney Todd.
 She also appeared in Honest Puck's production 'Henry Five' in 2016 as Hermione/Kate.